 The input voltage can use the power supply of 12V, 2A.
 At the charged current up to 800mA.

 How it works

 The circuit in Figure 1, when we connect a battery to both points P3 and P4.
 LED2 will glow up, in case all battery connects correctly.
-If battery reverse polarity, this LED2 go out, we need to check them again.
+If the battery reverse polarity, this LED2 goes out, we need to check them again.

 Some voltage from the battery is compared to IC1.
 Which the TL072 is set in a voltage comparator circuit at between pin 2 and pin 3.